-I cringe when I think back on a conversation I had a few summers ago with an executive editor from a very large publishing house.
+Today’s post is about reading like a writer, but here’s a little backstory to start.
+A few summers ago, I had a cringe-worthy conversation with an executive editor from a very large publishing house.
 I was at this conference as a writer, before I entered the industry from the business end, and blathering about a manuscript I was working on, a YA about a girl whose sister died.

 As one of the only children’s writers at the conference, I definitely had a lot of this editor’s time.
 On this particular occasion, I used my limelight to open my big mouth and blab something along the lines of the following:

 There are so many books out there like THE CLIQUE, ya know?
 All fluff and no substance!
 What I really wanna do is, like, write a book that’s deeper than that.
 One about real emotions and stuff.
 There’s nothing like that out these days.

 Ha!
 Haha!
 Hahahahahahaha!
 Excuse me while I choke on my coffee.
 Boy howdy was I ever young and ignorant.